 What is Being Asked of Us?

 Jesus tells a parable to “the chief priests” about the “Kingdom of God,” symbolized as a vineyard.
-Two sons are asked to “go out and work in the vineyard.”
-Jesus likens one of the sons, who says “Yes,” to the work, but then does not do it, to the priests.
-Jesus likens the other son, … Continue reading “What is Being Asked of Us?”
+Two sons are asked to “work in the vineyard.”
+One says “Yes,” but does not work.
+Jesus likens that son to the chief priests.
+The other says “No,” but does work.
+Jesus likens that son who has a … Continue reading “What is Being Asked of Us?”

 Nursing Courage